What is enterprise risk management?

-- Capital and operational expenditures often increase initially since ERM programs can require specialized and expensive software and services.
+- Capital and operational expenditures often increase initially because ERM programs can require expensive, specialized software and services.

-- ERM initiatives increase emphasis on governance, requiring business units to invest a significant amount of time and cost.
+- ERM initiatives increase emphasis on governance, requiring business units to invest a significant amount of time in risk management.

-- Consensus agreement on risk severity and metrics across all units of an enterprise can be difficult and contentious.
+- Leaders might struggle to reach a consensus on risk severity and metrics across all units of an enterprise.